Qruliq/qt6pi3a/README.md

 Last but not least, it is worth checking the architecture we are working with by typing `uname -m` command in shell.
 In my case it is aarch64.
 * **Host**

-Update the system on linux, as it was done in microcontroller.
+Update the system on linux, as it was done for microcontroller.
 ```
 sudo apt update
 sudo apt upgrade -y